 Any registered voter may choose to vote absentee by mail or in-person in Iowa.
-To vote absentee by mail, you must be registered to vote and must complete an absentee ballot request from and return the original, signed form to your county auditor.
+To vote absentee by mail, you must be registered to vote and must complete an absentee ballot request form and return the original, signed form to your county auditor.
 The request form does not need to be witnessed or notarized.

 In-person absentee voting for the November 3 General Election is available October 5 – November 2.
 You can vote in your county auditor’s office or at an appropriate satellite location if available.
 The auditor’s office also will be open for absentee voting the last two Saturdays prior to the election, October 24th and 31st.”

 Request Deadline for Mailed Ballots

 The request form must be received in the county auditor’s office by 5:00 p.m. on Friday, eleven days before the election.
 If the request is for the general election, the deadline to request a ballot by mail is Saturday, ten days before the election.
 To receive a ballot by mail for the November 3 General Election, your request must be received by your county auditor no later than 5:00 p.m. on Saturday, October 24.

 Ballots are mailed no sooner than 29 days before election day.

 For the November 3 General Election, county auditors will begin mailing absentee ballots on October 5

 Your ballot will arrive with instructions on how to mark the ballot as well as how to return the ballot.

 Returning the Ballot